geirev/EnKF_MS/README.md

 popd
 ```

-If you are new to Git, read the section <a href="https://github.com/geirev/EnKF_seir#git-instructions">Git instructions</a>
+If you are new to Git, read the section <a href="https://github.com/geirev/EnKF_seir#git-instructions">Git instructions</a> but assume master
+replaced with main.

 ## 2. Required Packages